andyholmes/andyholmes.github.io/_articles/evolution-contacts-in-gjs.md

 will allow you access to contacts in the local address book, Evolution and GNOME Online Account.

-You can find the API documentation at https://gjs-docs.gnome.org/.
+You can find the API documentation for GJS at <https://gjs-docs.gnome.org/>.

 [folks]: https://wiki.gnome.org/Projects/Folks
 [evolution]: https://wiki.gnome.org/Apps/Evolution